Spousal Roth Conversions: How Married Couples Coordinate the Strategy

 Why the MFJ Brackets Change the Math

-Married filing jointly (MFJ) brackets are nearly twice as wide as single brackets at every tier.
-In 2024, the 22% bracket runs from roughly $94,300 to $201,050 for MFJ filers.
-A single filer hits the top of the 22% bracket at $100,525.
-The 24% bracket is even more dramatic: MFJ extends it to $383,900, while the single threshold caps at $191,950.
+In 2024, the 22% bracket runs from roughly $94,300 to $201,050 for MFJ filers, while a single filer tops out of it at $100,525.
+The 24% bracket is even more dramatic: MFJ extends to $383,900 versus a single cap of $191,950.

 The Survivor-Bracket Trap

-Here is the risk most couples do not see until it is too late.
-When one spouse dies, the survivor files as a single taxpayer starting the following tax year (with a two-year qualifying widow exception if there are dependent children).
-The same income that fit comfortably in the 22% MFJ bracket now sits squarely in the 24% or 32% single bracket.
-Required minimum distributions from the inherited IRA, Social Security income, and any pension payments do not shrink just because the filing status did.
+When one spouse dies, the survivor files single starting the following tax year (with a two-year qualifying widow exception if there are dependent children).
+RMDs from the inherited IRA, Social Security, and pension payments do not shrink just because the filing status did.
+A surviving spouse with $120,000 of annual income faces a materially higher marginal rate than a couple with the same $120,000, easily pushing lifetime tax costs tens of thousands of dollars higher.

 Coordinating Whose IRA to Convert First